juhokki/koti.js/README.md

-# Koti
+# Koti.js

-Koti is a home automation platform for monitoring sensors, controlling devices, and building practical automations around real household data.
+Koti.js is a home automation platform for monitoring sensors, controlling devices, and building practical automations around real household data.

 It combines a TypeScript backend, a React frontend, and multiple hardware bridges so Bluetooth, RF, and network-connected devices can be used through one interface.

-## What Koti Includes
+## What Koti.js Includes

 | Component | Purpose | Link |
 | --- | --- | --- |